 35: Slovenia_SF_educational: Smoking bans indoor at school/universities and outdoor areas / functional land of schools/universities 68 Table 1.
-Correlation between the structure of reporting practices and assessment criteria Table 2.
-Barriers to the expansion of SAFE policies 13 Table 4.
-Opportunities for the expansion of SAFE policies Table 5.
-Facilitators for the implementation of best practices about SAFEs by topics of the best practice Table 6.
-Number of practices by type of setting and country Table 7.
+Correlation between the structure of reporting practices and assessment criteria 11 Table 2.
+Barriers to the expansion of SAFE policies 13 Table 3.
+Barriers for the implementation of best practices about SAFEs by topics of the best practice Table 4.
+Opportunities for the expansion of SAFE policiesTable 5.
+Facilitators for the implementation of best practices about SAFEs by topics of 14 the best practice Table 6.
+Number of practices by type of setting and country 16 Table 7.
 List of reported practices (N=37): ID number, country, smoke-free setting and name of the practice Table 8.
-Funding of the practice by smoke-free setting 20 Table 9.
+Funding of the practice by smoke-free setting Table 9.
+Funding of the practice by smoke-free setting Table 9.
 Sustainability of the practice by smoke-free setting 20 Figure 1.
-Type of tobacco product objective of the practice by type of setting Figure 3.
+Type of tobacco product objective of the practice by type of setting 17 Figure 2.
+Scope of the practice Figure 3.
 Phase of the practic Figure 4.
 Responsibility of the practice Figure 5.
 Focus of the practice Figure 6.
 Transferability of the practice within the country Figure 7.
-Involvement and participation of stakeholders in the phases of the practice
+Involvement and participation of stakeholders in the phases of the practice 21